top of page

 This project touches upon the myths surrounding the origin of the first vibrator machine -- through this playful and titillating perspective we explore a far deeper discussion of female pleasure and body ownership.

-This film/ proof-of-concept sheds light on prior narratives that have long denied pleasure, joy and beauty as an elevating and driving force of our collective expansion -- especially in the female spaces of gender experience.
+This proof-of-concept sheds light on prior narratives that have long denied pleasure, joy and beauty as an elevating and driving force of our collective expansion -- especially in the female spaces of gender experience.

 Mariana has 10 shorts and 2 pilots in her writing portfolio.
 This project serves as a strong sample of her storytelling, inspired by themes of liberation through the lens of the underdogs, the odds ones, the pioneers and the visionaries of human history (& beyond).